-One of the challenges I enjoy most, both as a nutritionist and also with loved ones, is to show folks, through food, that there’s nearly always a plant-based, healthful alternative to favorite and familiar treats.
-Nothing embodies this more than the following recipe for life-changing banana soft serve.
-I hesitate to call it a recipe, even, because it’s so damn simple.
+One of the things I delight in most is to create vegan alternatives to beloved and familiar treats.
+Nothing embodies this process more than the following recipe for life-changing vegan banana soft serve.
+I hesitate to call it a recipe, even, because it’s so ridiculously simple!

 Back in my pre-vegan days, I was obsessed with low-calorie soft-serve ice creams—Tasti-D-Lite, Crema Lita, etc. (I’m sure that if I would have loved Pinkberry, too, but it appeared on the scene long after I went vegan).
 I’m now thankfully past the point of insisting on low calorie treats, but I’ve kept my love of soft serve ice cream.
 I prefer it, honestly, to traditional, firmer scoops.

-If you happen to share my weakness for this type of froyo, then I have a treat for you.
+If you happen to share my weakness for this type of froyo, then this is the treat for you.
 It’s raw, vegan, made from fresh fruit, and 100% delicious.
 It’s also kid-friendly and ridiculously simple to make.
 And, while I’m a big believer that desserts don’t have to be nutritious in order to be worthy, this one happens to be.

 Friends, behold banana soft serve.

 That’s right.
 Who knew that frozen bananas could, if given a spin in the food processor, rival the best frozen yogurt in town?
 Believe me, they do.
 Once you try this recipe, I guarantee you’ll crave it as often as conventional frozen treats.
 Maybe even more often.
 And you won’t believe how straightforward it is to make.
 See for yourself!